bnegrao/amazon-search-terms/README.md

 This implementation is focused in finding the maximum amount of search terms within the 'timeoutMilis' interval.
 The 'score' value is not an estimation, instead it is the exact number of search terms found with the given 'keyword' prefix.

-The algorithm sends requests in parallel to discover for new terms.
+The algorithm sends requests in parallel to speed up the searches.

-If the search term was "canon", the code will query the Amazon Completion API and retrive the "top ten" results, it will then start to search recursively for each of the top ten results for more sub terms.
+To start, the code will query the Amazon Completion API and retrive the "top ten" results, it will then start to search recursively for each of the top ten results for more sub terms.
 More than that, the code will apend characters from a-z0-9 at the end of each term found in order to find more results that are not in the "top ten" list.

 Look at the class `com.bnegrao.amazonsearchterms.service.AmazonAPIService`